Application Instructions

 Your application must include:

-1. Statement of Purpose (SOP)
+1. Statement of Purpose (SoP)

 This document should include your purpose for attending the training program, a description of your computing experience, and your current/future CSE research plans.
 This part of the application should be no longer than two pages.
 Please include your First and Last Name, Job Title, and Institution at the top of the document.

 • Note: the curriculum of the training program is geared for participants with substantial MPI, OpenMP, and/or Data Science framework programming experience who have used an HPC system for a reasonably complex application and have conducted or are preparing to conduct CSE research on large-scale computers.
-Please be prepared to describe in detail your previous experience with HPC systems (e.g., size of simulations, kind of systems, experience as user and/or developer, software and solvers used, etc.) and your future CSE plans on leadership-class supercomputers.
+Please describe in detail your previous experience with HPC systems (e.g., size of simulations, kind of systems, experience as user and/or developer, software and solvers used, etc.) and your future CSE plans on leadership-class supercomputers.
 Specific details about your experience in relation to the Eligibility Criteria are essential to a successful application.
 Be clear about your personal contributions to any group projects.

 2. Curriculum Vitae (CV)

-3. Letter of recommendation (LOR)
+3. Letter of recommendation (LoR)

 Please do not include in your application any articles, additional letters, or documents other than the three mentioned above.

-When you have compiled all the documents listed above, log in to EasyChair to apply for ATPESC 2024.
+When you have compiled all the documents listed above, log in to EasyChair to apply for ATPESC 2025.

 Important notes about the EasyChair application form: